-72. Finally, if the Panel were to find that the correct test is to disqualify only those of the Athlete's results, which may have been affected by his respective violations, the IAAF submits that, in addition to the results disqualified by the Anti-Doping Committee, at a minimum the Athlete's results at the 2012 Olympic Games should also be disqualified due to his undisputed blood doping on 3 separate out-of-competition occasions in the lead up to the 2012 Olympic Games, namely, in January, April and May 2012 (samples 8-10).
+72. Finally, if the Panel were to find that the correct test is to disqualify only those of the Athlete's results, which may have been affected by his respective violations, the IAAF submits that, in addition to the results disqualified by the Anti-Doping Committee, at a minimum the Athlete's results at the 2011 European Race Walking Cup and at the 2012 Olympic Games should also be disqualified, because they have been shown to be associated with samples that the IAAF experts have determined to be abnormal as evidence of blood doping.